-- (16) According to the FIN-FSA's interpretation, a third party referred to in chapter 3, section 7(1) and (2) of the AML Act does not have to be the same kind of operator as the supervised entity itself.
-For example, a credit institution may use information received from an investment service provider for customer due diligence. - (17) According to the FIN-FSA's interpretation, customer due diligence obligations referred to in chapter 3, section 7 that may be fulfilled by a third party, as referred to in the provision, on behalf of the obliged entity only refer to: - Customer identification and identity verification as referred to in chapter 3, section 2 of the AML Act - Identification and identity verification as referred to in chapter 3, section 6 of the AML Act, of a beneficial owner - Information referred to in chapter 3, section 4(1) of the AML Act on customers' and their beneficial owners' activities, the nature and extent of their business, and the grounds for the use of the service or product.51 - (18) According to the FIN-FSA's interpretation, risk-based assessment of the customer relationship as referred to in chapter 3, section 1 of the AML Act does not fall within the scope of customer due diligence obligations referred to in chapter 3, section 7 of the AML Act which may be performed by a third party on behalf of the supervised entity. - (19) According to the FIN-FSA's interpretation, supervised entities shall comply with their own customer due diligence procedures referred to in chapter 2, section 3(2) of the AML Act also when using a third party referred to in chapter 3, section 7 of the AML Act.
-Hence, the supervised entity itself shall for example obtain additional information on the customer and its activity if information received from the third party does not meet the requirements posed by the supervised entity in its procedures to fulfil the enhanced due diligence obligation referred to in chapter 3, section 10 of the AML Act. - (20) According to the FIN-FSA's interpretation, when assessing the fulfilment of the requirements of chapter 3, section 7(1) and (2) of the AML Act, supervised entities shall obtain adequate information on the third party to evaluate whether it meets the requirements concerning customer due diligence procedures and data retention. - (21) The FIN-FSA recommends that where a supervised entity recurrently uses a third party to fulfil the customer due diligence obligation, it conducts regular audits to ensure the adequacy of data collected on the customers by the third party.
-In addition, the supervised entity should check on a regular basis that the information is available at its request.
+- According to the FIN-FSA's interpretation, a third party referred to in chapter 3, section 7(1) and (2) of the AML Act does not have to be the same kind of operator as the supervised entity itself.
+For example, a credit institution may use information received from an investment service provider for customer due diligence. - (17) According to the FIN-FSA's interpretation, customer due diligence obligations referred to in chapter 3, section 7 that may be fulfilled by a third party, as referred to in the provision, on behalf of the obliged entity only refer to: - Customer identification and identity verification as referred to in chapter 3, section 2 of the AML Act - Identification and identity verification as referred to in chapter 3, section 6 of the AML Act, of a beneficial owner - Information referred to in chapter 3, section 4(1) of the AML Act on customers' and their beneficial owners' activities, the nature and extent of their business, and the grounds for the use of the service or product. - (18) According to the FIN-FSA's interpretation, risk-based assessment of the customer relationship as referred to in chapter 3, section 1 of the AML Act does not fall within the scope of customer due diligence obligations referred to in chapter 3, section 7 of the AML Act which may be performed by a third party on behalf of the supervised entity. - (19) According to the FIN-FSA's interpretation, supervised entities shall comply with their own customer due diligence procedures referred to in chapter 2, section 3(2) of the AML Act also when using a third party referred to in chapter 3, section 7 of the AML Act.
+Hence, the supervised entity itself shall for example obtain additional information on the customer and its activity if information received from the third party does not meet the requirements posed by the supervised entity in its procedures to fulfil the enhanced due diligence obligation referred to in chapter 3, section 10 of the AML Act. - (20) According to the FIN-FSA's interpretation, when assessing the fulfilment of the requirements of chapter 3, section 7(1) and (2) of the AML Act, supervised entities shall obtain adequate information on the third party to evaluate whether it meets the requirements concerning customer due diligence procedures and data retention. - (21) According to the FIN-FSA's interpretation, when the third party belongs to the same group or other economic amalgamation with the supervised entity, the supervised entity may consider that the third party is subject to the same obligations referred to in chapter 3, section 7(1) and (2) of the AML Act and that they are being supervised if the requirements provided in chapter 3, section 7(5)(2) and (3) are fulfilled.
+In this case, the supervised entity does not have to separately obtain the information referred to above in paragraph 20.

-51 Articles 13 and 25 of 4AMLD.
+Articles 13 and 25 of 4AMLD.